SuperNEMO-DBD/SNRS/README.rst

 source strips which is significantly  deformed in the SuperNEMO source frame  and  for  which  a  potential impact  on  the  quality  of  the simulation and/or reconstruction datasets is expected.

-This is a very preliminary and exploratory work, still in an intensive development phase...
-It is expected that  some changes will occur in a near future before to provide a *production* package.

 Dependencies